brollin/nextjs/modules/health/healthStory.md

 ### Journalspeak + Meditation

 Nicole Sachs describes in her book the process of journalspeak, and I really recommend using that as a source.
-The problem is, I expect that if you've read this far, there will be a temptation to take my description of the method of journalspeak and just go for it.
+I expect that if you've read this far, there will be a temptation to take my description of the method of journalspeak and just go for it.
 The problem is, the prework is really necessary.
 Nicole spends the first many chapters of the book preparing you in so many ways so that you are correctly primed.
 So that you actually believe that the process will help.
 She does an amazing job of convincing even the most skeptical that this process can work; it worked on me!
 So know that what I say here is the tip of the iceberg basically.

 The goal is to, every day, journal for 20 minutes in a very particular way, followed by meditating for 10 minutes in any way you like.
 The journaling should be done in a completely safe space where you feel free to feel.
 You can write or do